CI-TRACS/Data_Wrangling_with_Computational_Notebooks/_episodes/02-jupyter-interface.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/CI-TRACS/Data_Wrangling_with_Computational_Notebooks/HEAD)

 The button above will take you to the associated binder website for this lesson.
-When you load up the binder webpage linked in the previous lesson you should be presented with a site that looks something like the image below.
+When you load up the binder webpage you should be presented with a site that looks something like the image below.

 ![Basic Binder Webpage](../fig/E2_1_basic_binder.png)